-This course provides a foundation for building the scholarship of advanced practice in transcultural and public health nursing.
+This course provides a foundation for building the scholarship of advanced transcultural and holistic nursing practice.
 Sources of knowledge and procedures for acquiring knowledge, both formal and informal, will be studied for the power to positively influence health outcomes.
-Evidence will be evaluated for relevance to practical experience based on context specific (emic) positions and for rigor in empirical procedures based in context-free (etic) perspectives
+Evidence will be evaluated for relevance to practical experience based in context-specific, emic positions and for rigor in empirical procedures based in context-free, etic perspectives.
+Utilizing selected evidence suited to particular transcultural and holistic issues, practice models building on both local expertise and professional research will be analyzed through systematic reflection.
+Students will begin developing original practice models suited to their transcultural and holistic healthcare issues and relevant to concerns of people marginalized by health systems.
+Exploration of how Evidence-Based Practice and Metis-Based Practice is integrated into nursing practice will be developed.